 We realise that doing simple movements and making easy contact with body parts in certain ways, can bring about profound relief

-When that happens, we are more likely to get the unconscious message that something is dependable and that eventually we will come out of it and be okay.
+When that happens, we are more likely to get the unconscious message that something is dependable and that eventually we will come out of it (at least partially) and be okay.
 Being able to feel ourselves standing on the ground is a way of proving that there is support to be got, that we could survive what has happened.

 Once again, it also gives us a sense of control when we realise that doing these simple movements and making easy contact with body parts, can be done when we want to, when we remember, or think about doing them.
 We now have resources and skills to help ourselves feel better in the face of such unexpected or extreme situations in the future.